 This article explains how you can export important application data from Personio's Recruiting section in CSV or XLSX format and then use it for your own analyses.
 You can also import the exported data into your internal date warehouse, for example.
-The export contains all of your candidates' system attributes and custom attributes and the positions they applied for, as well as all data collected during the recruiting process (e.g. when candidates proceeded to the next phase of the application funnel).
+The export contains all of your candidates' system- and custom attributes, the positions they applied for, and all data collected during the recruiting process (e.g., when candidates proceeded to the next phase of the application funnel).

-Please note that you will need to have editing rights for the Recruiting section to start the export.
-You can assign this right in Settings > Employee roles > Access rights > Recruiting.
+Note you need to have edit rights for the Recruiting section to start the export.
+You can assign this right in Settings > ORGANIZATION AND PEOPLE > Employee Roles > Access rights > Recruiting.

 The application data export contains the following data:

-- Candidate attributes, i.e. all system and custom attributes of candidates
+- Candidate attributes: all system and custom attributes of candidates configured in Settings > RECRUITING > Recruiting > Attributes.

-- Position attributes, i.e. all attributes created in the position details for the respective position
+- Position attributes: all attributes created in the Details of the respective position.

 |Candidate ID||Candidate's ID|